WheteThunger/VehicleVendorOptions/README.md

 ## Features

-This plugin allows configuring several aspects of vehicles spawned by NPC vendors.
+This plugin allows configuring vehicles spawned by NPC vendors.

-- Configure initial fuel amount for each vehicle type, instead of using the game's default (50 for boats, and 20% of max stack size for helicopters).
+- Allows configuring initial fuel amount for each vehicle type, overriding the vanilla default (50 for boats, and 20% of max stack size for helicopters)
-- Properly assign vehicle ownership to the player that purchases it, so other plugins can enable features based on the player's permissions.
+- Allows assigning ownership when players purchase vehicles, so other plugins can enable features based on their permissions
-- Allows players with permission to obtain vehicles for free.
+- Allows adjusting vehicle prices for players with permission
-- Allows adjusting vehicle prices.

 ## Permissions

-### Vehicle Ownership
+### Vehicle ownership

-- `vehiclevendoroptions.ownership.allvehicles` - Granting this to a player will make it so all vehicles they purchase from NPC vendors will spawn with the vehicle's `OwnerID` set to the player's Steam ID.
-This will allow various plugins to enable features for the vehicle based on that player's permissions, such as no decay with [Vehicle Decay Protection](https://umod.org/plugins/vehicle-decay-protection).
+- `vehiclevendoroptions.ownership.allvehicles` - Granting this to a player makes it so all vehicles they purchase from NPC vendors will spawn with the vehicle's `OwnerID` set to the player's Steam ID.
+This allows various plugins to enable features for the vehicle based on that player's permissions, such as no decay with [Vehicle Decay Protection](https://umod.org/plugins/vehicle-decay-protection).

 Alternatively, you can grant permissions by vehicle type:

+- `vehiclevendoroptions.ownership.scraptransport`
 - `vehiclevendoroptions.ownership.minicopter`
-- `vehiclevendoroptions.ownership.scraptransport`
+- `vehiclevendoroptions.ownership.rhib`
 - `vehiclevendoroptions.ownership.rowboat`
-- `vehiclevendoroptions.ownership.rhib`
 - `vehiclevendoroptions.ownership.ridablehorse`

+### Vehicle prices

+The following permissions come with this plugin's **default configuration**.
+Granting one to a player determines the price they must pay for the corresponding vehicle type.

+- `vehiclevendoroptions.price.scraptransport.scrap.800`
+- `vehiclevendoroptions.price.scraptransport.scrap.400`
+- `vehiclevendoroptions.price.minicopter.scrap.500`
+- `vehiclevendoroptions.price.minicopter.scrap.250`
+- `vehiclevendoroptions.price.rhib.scrap.200`
+- `vehiclevendoroptions.price.rhib.scrap.100`
+- `vehiclevendoroptions.price.rowboat.scrap.80`
+- `vehiclevendoroptions.price.rowboat.scrap.40`

+You can add more custom prices in the plugin configuration under each vehicle type (`PricesRequiringPermission`), and the plugin will automatically generate a permission of the format `vehiclevendoroptions.price.<vehicle>.<item>.<amount>`.
+If a player has permission to multiple prices for a given vehicle type, only the last will apply, based on the order in the config.

-### Free Vehicles
+### Free vehicles

-- `vehiclevendoroptions.free.allvehicles` -- Granting this to a player will allow them to obtain vehicles from NPC vendors for free.
-This works by skipping the dialog node where they are prompted to pay.
+- `vehiclevendoroptions.free.allvehicles` -- Granting this to a player allows them to obtain vehicles from NPC vendors for free.

 Alternatively, you can grant permission by vehicle type:

+- `vehiclevendoroptions.free.scraptransport`
 - `vehiclevendoroptions.free.minicopter`
-- `vehiclevendoroptions.free.scraptransport`
+- `vehiclevendoroptions.free.rhib`
 - `vehiclevendoroptions.free.rowboat`
-- `vehiclevendoroptions.free.rhib`
 - `vehiclevendoroptions.free.ridablehorse`

 Note: Having permission to free horses still requires a saddle to be in your inventory for the claim option to appear client-side, but claiming the horse will not consume the saddle.